All Insurance Is Based On A Principle Called

 What Is Risk Transfer?

 This principle is universal across all types of insurance, whether it is life insurance, health insurance, auto insurance, or property insurance.
 Regardless of the coverage type, the underlying mechanism remains the same: the insured party (the policyholder) pays a premium to transfer the risk of a potential loss to the insurer.
-Which means the insurer, in turn, pools risks from many policyholders to manage and mitigate the financial impact of any single event.
+The insurer, in turn, pools risks from many policyholders to manage and mitigate the financial impact of any single event.
 This collective approach allows insurers to offer coverage at a reasonable cost while maintaining profitability.

 How Risk Transfer Works in Practice